-Canon M5 versus Sony RX10 IV
+Canon M5 vs Sony RX10 IV

-The Canon EOS M5 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in September 2016 and September 2017.
+The Canon EOS M5 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in September 2016 and September 2017.
 The M5 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (M5) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (21 percent) than the Canon M5.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the M5 does not feature any corresponding weather-sealing.